kubernetes/kubernetes/examples/mysql-wordpress-pd/README.md

 ## Start the Mysql Pod and Service

-Now that the persistent disks are defined, the Kubernetes pods can be launched.
+Now that the persistent disks are defined, the LMKTFY pods can be launched.
 We'll start with the mysql pod.

 ### Start the Mysql pod